Hyksos: Wars with the Seventeenth Dynasty

-Following a common literary device, Kamose's advisors are portrayed as trying to dissuade the king, but the king attacks anyway.
+Following a common literary device, Kamose's advisors are portrayed as trying to dissuade the king, who attacks anyway.
 He recounts his destruction of the city of Nefrusy as well as several other cities loyal to the Hyksos.
 On a second stele, Kamose claims to have captured Avaris, but returned to Thebes after capturing a messenger between Apepi and the king of Kush.
 Kamose appears to have died soon afterward (c.
 1540 BC).

-Ahmose I continued the war against the Hyksos, most likely conquering Memphis, Tjaru and Heliopolis early in his reign, the latter two of which are mentioned in an entry of the Rhind mathematical papyrus.
-Knowledge of Ahmose I's campaigns against the Hyksos mostly comes from the tomb of Ahmose, son of Ebana, who gives a first person account claiming that Ahmose I sacked Avaris:

-Then there was fighting in Egypt to the south of this town [Avaris], and I carried off a man as a living captive.
+Ahmose I continued the war against the Hyksos, most likely conquering Memphis, Tjaru, and Heliopolis early in his reign, the latter two of which are mentioned in an entry of the Rhind mathematical papyrus.
+Knowledge of Ahmose I's campaigns against the Hyksos mostly comes from the tomb of Ahmose, son of Ebana, who gives a first-person account claiming that Ahmose I sacked Avaris: "Then there was fighting in Egypt to the south of this town [Avaris], and I carried off a man as a living captive.
 I went down into the water—for he was captured on the city side—and crossed the water carrying him. [...]
 Then Avaris was despoiled, and I brought spoil from there.

 Thomas Schneider places the conquest in year 18 of Ahmose's reign.
 However, excavations of Tell El-Dab'a (Avaris) show no widespread destruction of the city, which instead seems to have been abandoned by the Hyksos.
 Manetho, as recorded in Josephus, states that the Hyksos were allowed to leave after concluding a treaty: